vanHeemstraSystems/cloud-computing-headstart/100/400/README.md

 See [README.md](./1300/README.md)

-## 1400 Benefits of Opex over Capex
+## 1400 Benefits of OpEx over CapEx

 See [README.md](./1400/README.md)